iasiff/iasiff/README.md

 ●●● About Me ●●●

-A simple human just like others but with the passion in real world programming specially Java ❤️.
-I basically prefer to choose my projects/career in Java or Angular 2+ (only logic.. 🧑🏽‍💻 No cosmetics work like fancy css 🙄) I also interested in python for web application/backend development
+A simple human just like others but with the passion in web application/mobile application Back-End development specially in Java programming language and Spring Boot Framework.
+I am also interested to work as DevOps Engineer and Automation tester.
+I have some knowledge in Javascript(ES6), Typescript, React and Angular.
+I also worked little on Bash shell scripting.

-I have been playing with Java for 4+ years (University, College).
-My 1st programming language was Java ❤️

-- 📫 How to reach me -> Skype- live:asif_hossain, Linkedin- linkedin.com/in/asftaz/
+I have hands on experience on Java web application development about 18 Months or 1.5 yrs 🎊 Two reputed company kindly has given me opportunity to work with their team. 🙏🏼 🤗

+What I have in me

+● Interpersonal and Communication skills and the ability to work efficiently, quickly in learning & working with new technologies to fulfil project needs.
+● Good Programming and Troubleshooting skills.

 My Favourite Areas: